 The US Bureau of Labor Statistics estimates that the country will face a shortage of 300,000 engineers and 90,000 skilled semiconductor technicians by 2030.

 According to McKinsey & Company, the semiconductor industry is facing an age gap.
 One-third of semiconductor workers in the US are 55 or older, meaning they are close to retirement.
-In Europe, one-fifth of the semiconductor workforce is in that age group.
+In Europe, one-fifth of the semiconductor workforce is in this age group.

-Figures from the German Association of the Electrical and Digital Industries (ZVEI) and the Federation of German Industries (BDI) show that about one-third of those working in the country's semiconductor industry will retire in the next decade.
+Figures from the German Association of Electrical and Digital Industries (ZVEI) and the Federation of German Industries (BDI) show that about one-third of those working in the country's semiconductor industry will retire in the next decade.

 In addition to an aging workforce, the global semiconductor industry faces other problems.
 First is the challenge of building a brand to attract technology talent.